caizefeng/deltaspin/README.md

 ## Getting Started

-1. Configure the stack size to unlimited.
+1. **Inspect your system configurations**, such as Intel runtime libraries and system stack size.
+Configure the stack size to unlimited if it hasn't been configured as such already.
 This is necessary because VASP uses numerous stack-based variables and arrays.
     ```shell
     ulimit -s unlimited
     ```

-2. Change your working directory to `examples/metal/Fe`, and simply **execute the binary `bin/vasp_deltaspin`**, or submit it to your own cluster like a **regular VASP task**.
+2. **Change your working directory** to `examples/metal/NiO`.
     ```shell
-    cd examples/metal/Fe
+    cd examples/metal/NiO
+    ```

+3. **Review the INCAR file**.
+Pay particular attention to the following tags and their respective meanings.
+    ```
+    M_CONSTR = 0.75914 0.16146 -1.00688 -0.67954 -0.91284 0.56668 0.00000 0.00000 0.00000 0.00000 0.00000 0.00000
+    SCYTPE = 1
+    CONSTRL  = 6*1 6*0
+    ```

+4. **Execute the binary `bin/vasp_deltaspin`**, or submit it to your cluster as you would **a regular VASP task**.
+    ```shell
     mpirun -np 56 ../../../bin/vasp_deltaspin
     ```

-3. **Allow the calculation to finish**.
-The time it takes can vary based on your system specifications.
-For reference, it takes approximately 20 minutes on a 56-thread compute node powered by two Intel Xeon Gold 6258R CPUs.
+5. **Wait for the calculation to finish**.
+The time this takes can vary based on your system specifications.
+For reference, it takes approximately 1 hour and 7 minutes on a 56-thread compute node powered by two Intel Xeon Gold 6258R CPUs.

-4. After the calculation is complete, the obtained magnetic moments **`MW_current` in the output `OSZICAR` should match the value `M_CONSTR`** set in the input `INCAR`.
+6. After the calculation is complete, the obtained magnetic moments, **`MW_current` in the output `OSZICAR`, should match the value `M_CONSTR` set in the `INCAR` input**.
     ```shell
     grep "M_CONSTR = " INCAR
     grep "MW_current" OSZICAR -A 2 | tail -2 | awk '{print$2,$3,$4}'
     ```
     All VASP outputs, such as the total energy and electronic structure, correspond to the achieved constrained state.

-5. (Optional) For convenience, you can utilize the provided `energy_force.sh` script to **inspect the critical properties of the achieved constrained state**, including the magnetic moments and magnetic forces (also known as magnetic effective fields).
+7. (Optional) For convenience, you can use the provided `energy_force.sh` script to **examine the critical properties of the achieved constrained state**, including the magnetic moments and magnetic forces (also known as magnetic effective fields).
       ```shell
       bash ../../../scripts/energy_force.sh
       ```

 ## More Instructions
-For additional information, please download the manual [DeltaSpin_Manual.pdf](doc/DeltaSpin_Manual.pdf).
+For additional information, please download the manual [DeltaSpin_Manual.pdf](docs/DeltaSpin_Manual.pdf).

 ## Disclaimer
 VASP is a proprietary software.
 Ensure that you possess an appropriate license to use it.